 I loved writing this article.
-It tought me so much about power of good old batch commands.
+You will se here the power of good old batch commands.
 Amazing!

 Say, I am trying to resolve a problem in a registry.
 To isolate the problem, I need to delete hundreds of branches from an externally loaded Registry hive QQ\Classes from a parallel instance.